HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
       : LDx     ( 0xx ) : r         : 0         : opMode    :  opArg                                  :
       :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The load instruction will load the operand into the general register "r".
-There are four major modes for this instruction.
-Mode 4 - 7, 8 - 11 and 12 - 16 compute the address by adding the signed offset to an index registers.
-Mode 4, 8 and 12 refer to index register GR4, mode 5, 9, 13 to index register GR5 and so on.
-The upper two bits of the selected index register are used to select from the segment registers SR 4 to 7.
-Mode 4 - 7 will fetch a word from the computed address, mode 8 - 11 fetch a half-word and mode 12 - 15 a byte.
-Mode 3 is the extended address mode.
-The "a" field contains the segment register, and "b" the unsigned offset.
-Operand mode 0 - 2 form the operand address by using "a" as the base register and add the signed offset in "b" to it.
-Mode 0 will fetch a word, mode 1 a half-word and mode 2 a byte.
-The fetched half-word or byte operand is zero sign extended and stored in "r".
+See the section on operand encoding for the defined operand modes.

 #### Operation